 What’s the maximum weight that a mobile home’s floor can hold?

-If you want to know the actual weight capacity limit, it’s 40 pounds per square foot, which means that your mobile home can support a reasonable amount of weight (from furniture, new flooring, fixtures, etc.) provided that you don’t cram a lot of cumbersome objects into a tight spot.
+Suppose you want to know the actual weight capacity limit.
+In that case, it’s 40 pounds per square foot, which means that your mobile home can support a reasonable amount of weight (from furniture, new flooring, fixtures, etc.) provided that you don’t cram a lot of cumbersome objects into a tight spot.

 A typical mobile home has around 1,184 square feet of space, so there is no point cramming all the heavy objects in one spot.